Structuring as a package

 βββ NAMESPACE

-folder, which is typically used to hold guides, tutorials, or extended examples demonstrating how to use the package.
-Some people suggest putting your analysis in vignettes/
+As part of an R package, you can create a vignettes/ folder, which is typically used to hold guides, tutorials, or extended examples demonstrating how to use the package.

-However, we usually prefer to use an rmarkdown/
+However, we usually prefer to use an rmarkdown/ folder when structuring research as a package because:

-folder when structuring research as a package because running analyses as vignettes is very inefficient for simulations with longer run times, and saving outputs from vignettes can lead to file path errors during the package build process.
+- Saving outputs from vignettes can lead to file path errors during the package build process.

 2. Check our package works